yogo/dm-persevere-adapter/README.txt

-To use with Rails, you can put this in your environment.rb: config.gem "dm-core" config.gem "data_objects" config.gem "dm-persevere-adapter", :lib => 'persevere_adapter'
+To use with Rails, you can put this in your environment.rb: config.gem "dm-core" config.gem "data_objects" config.gem "dm-persevere-adapter", :require => nil

 With a database.yml: